mgHariom/Edx_clone/README.md

 > 💡 **Interest Finder + Personalized Recommendations**

 When the chatbot is opened, it **not only assists with navigating the platform**, but also **provides the link to a test to find out the user’s interests** and **recommends relevant content** to explore further.
 This helps users dive into topics they actually care about and learn more efficiently.

+NOTE: The feature is just a visualisation of the idea.
+The backend is not connected and the contents of the page are not dynamic.